MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 There have been no changes to the Server API.

-### 4.8.93 Patch Notes
+### 4.8.95 QFE Patch Notes

-The following changes were made in the 4.8.93 patch:
+The following changes were made in the 4.8.95 patch:

-* General bug fixes around ECC Validation to improve support for Legacy PlayReady Clients
+* General bug fixes around ECC Validation to improve support for Legacy PlayReady Clients.
+* Bug fixes around reading Wide Strings as Narrow, which caused many Certificate fields to include null escape characters.
+* Added boolean `IsECCPatched` property to the `ILicenseChallenge` interface that reflects if the the client has taken the ECC Patch yet.
+  * All checks for ECC Vulnerability presence should use this property
+* Expose the new TEE Property as `LicenseChallengeTeeProperties.SUPPORTS_ECC_POINT_VALIDATION` in the `ILicenseChallenge`'s `TeePropertyList` property.
+* Added a `eccpatch` query syntax argument to the CfgHandler to simulate ECC Patch enforcement.
+  * Treats devices without the ECC Patch as revoked.
+* Add proper error handling to validate and handle invalid client SOAP requests.

 ## Changes in PlayReady Device Porting Kit Version 4.8